 - A single nasopharyngeal swab is the preferred sample type.
-When not possible, a single nasal mid-turbinate swab or nasal swab may be collected - Transport swabs in UTM, sterile saline or dry in a sterile tube.
-Dry swabs are preferred to avoid leakage, but must reach the laboratory in <2 days.
-UTM should be used for samples that will take ≥2 days to reach the laboratory - Sputum (if produced do NOT induce), tracheal aspirates or bronchoalveolar lavage should additionally be collected for severe cases
+When not possible, a single nasal mid-turbinate swab, nasal or oropharyngeal swab may be collected - Transport and store swabs in universal/viral transport medium (UTM) or sterile saline, between 2-8°C. If UTM is not available, use dry swabs in a sterile tube.
+Dry swabs can be sent at ambient temperature, but must reach the laboratory within 2 days - 2.
+Lower respiratory tract specimen when available - Sputum (if produced do NOT induce), tracheal aspirates or bronchoalveolar lavage - Transport in standard specimen container.
+Does not require UTM